MarvelWild/HdtTurnSound/README.md

 # HdtTurnSound
 Hearthstone deck tracker plugin - play sound on your turn start

+Why?
+I play with no ingame sounds, but still want to know when its my turn.

 install:

 	1. open plugin folder (hdt options->plugins->plugins folder)